-To get positive answers, you should write a nice and friendly message, including information about yourself and telling your potential Host why do you want to join his/her project.
-Show that you care and that you are not applying to any project by sending copy/paste messages.
+To get positive answers, you should write a nice and friendly message, including information about yourself and telling your potential host why you want to join his/her project.
+Show that you care and that you are not applying to every project by sending copy/paste messages.

 Complete you VB profile!!!
 Hosts will get a link to it with your message and will be interested in taking a look (read "recommendation written by a host" in the section bellow)

 We encourage Hosts and Volunteers to communicate extensively and to clear up all doubts before making any agreement.
 As a potential Volunteer you should inform yourself as much as possible about the project you are applying to.
 You can use the Internet to find extra information, ask your potential Host for feedback from previous Volunteers or any other reference.
 When you meet each other in person, reproducing any form of identification is recommended.

 "As a host I like to read a profile that someone has clearly put some time and effort into.
 Stand out from the generic "I'm on my gap year" .
 Be clear about what you want to learn, your limitations, what skills/interests do you bring to a host.
 Be honest if you smoke or are a picky eater.
 Read projects description carefully, ask questions.
 Be courteous with your correspondence (punctual, answer all questions asked, etc).
 If you book a host consider it a commitment and make sure you show up as planned.
 If things aren't what you expected talk to your host - don't quietly complain to yourself.
 Work hard and recognize that this is an exchange - someone hopefully has put in time and energy to host you (shopped, cooked, cleaned, provided a nice room and spent some free time with you).
 Appreciate all the work that goes on behind the scenes that allow you to enjoy your experience."

 — Recommendation written by a host